Skip To Content

 4. Communication

-Ongoing communication among stakeholders keeps everyone on the same page and working toward the same goal during the RTW process:
+Communication among stakeholders keeps everyone on the same page and working toward the same goal during the RTW process:

 Injured employees

 Supervisors should make it clear to injured employees that they expect an update after each doctor visit.
 Check-ins are a good time to ask whether employees need extra help with their recoveries.
-Regular communication also keeps injured employees connected to the workplace, which could promote recovery.
+Ongoing communication also keeps injured employees connected to the workplace, which could promote recovery.

 Health care providers